IncludeIOstream/Encryptor/README.md

 # Encryptor
-An Encrypt/Decrypt algorithim.
+An Encrypt/Decrypt algorithim in lib.<br/>
+C# only(yet).<br/>
-It can't be broke by Known-plaintext attack and Chosen-plaintext attack.(if full power method is used). it can take up to years for a brute-force attack to break an encryted string.(if used with the recommend options).
+It can't be broke by Known-plaintext attack and Chosen-plaintext attack.(if full power method is used).<br/>
+it can take up to years for a brute-force attack to break an encryted string.(if used with the recommend options).<br/>
-The main class is System.Security.SecureString.
+The main class is System.Security.SecureString.<br/>
-I have made the algorithim to be only one method for each action either encrypt or decrypt.
+I have made the algorithim to be only one method for each action either encrypt or decrypt.<br/>
-The class contains
+# The class contains <br/>
 *******************************************************************************************************************************
 public String Encrypt(String data, Encoding encoding);